allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ### Conclusion

-When testing and writing code of service clients, we should not only remember to checking response status code, but think about:
+When testing and writing code of service clients, we should not only remember to check response status code, but think about:

  * what should happen if service is inaccessible?
  * what should happen if response from service is delayed — should we wait a longer time or quickly use fallback?